lukibahr/stars/README.md

 ## TypeScript

+- [czlonkowski/n8n-mcp](https://github.com/czlonkowski/n8n-mcp) - A MCP for Claude Desktop / Claude Code / Windsurf / Cursor to build n8n workflows for you
 - [bluewave-labs/Checkmate](https://github.com/bluewave-labs/Checkmate) - Checkmate is an open-source, self-hosted tool designed to track and monitor server hardware, uptime, response times, and incidents in real-time with beautiful visualizations.
 Don't be shy, join here: https://discord.com/invite/NAb6H3UTjK :)
 - [paperclipai/paperclip](https://github.com/paperclipai/paperclip) - The open-source app everyone uses to manage agents at work
 - [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?